 How it works in practice is simple.
-Our project co-ordinator initially works to match a suitable volunteer to the task you have in mind, and then a member of the team will accompany them to the placement for the first few months to offer support and assistance until they have settled in.
+Our project co-ordinator initially works to match a suitable volunteer to the task you have in mind, and then a member of the team will accompany the volunteer to the placement for the first few months to offer support and assistance until they have settled in.

 We also offer workshops for people with learning disabilities on topics including IT skills and preparing for employment to help them prepare for volunteering.